-POST /token/disable/ (serial)
+POST /token/disable/(serial)

-Disable a single token or all the tokens of a user.
+Disable a single token or all the tokens of a user either by providing the serial number of the single token or a username and realm.

 Disabled tokens can not be used to authenticate but can be enabled again.